Wilts, Somerset and Weymouth Railway: Mandamus

 The railway was now open from Thingley Junction, Chippenham, to Frome and Warminster.
-The authorised spur to Bradford-on-Avon had been built in 1848, before the sale to the GWR, but for reasons that are not clear, this section was not opened; Devizes was to have a branch from the time of the original WS&WR Act.
-Also before the sale of the WS&WR, the GWR had undertaken to build a line from Bradford to Bath.
+The authorised spur to Bradford-on-Avon had been built in 1848, before the sale to the GWR, but for reasons that are not clear, this section was not opened; Devizes was to have a branch from the time of the original Wilts, Somerset and Weymouth Railway (Amendment) Act 1846 (9 & 10 Vict. c. cccxiii).
+Also, before the sale of the WS&WR, the GWR had undertaken to build a line from Bradford to Bath.
 The citizens of Bradford and Devizes now observed the rival towns of Trowbridge and Frome benefiting from their new rail connection, while they languished without an active railway.
 Matters escalated until they applied for a writ of mandamus, to compel opening to their towns.
 The GWR was able to state honestly that shortage of money was a problem and could not simply be overcome.
-Devizes lost, but the writ for Bradford was made absolute at the end of 1852 obliging the GWR to complete to Bathampton through Bradford, and forbidding payment of dividends after two years until they did so.
+Devizes lost, but the writ for Bradford was made absolute at the end of 1852, obliging the GWR to complete to Bathampton through Bradford, and forbidding payment of dividends after two years until they did so.
 (In fact the construction proved so difficult that the GWR applied for, and obtained, an extension of time beyond the two years.)

 1854: completion to Salisbury, Weymouth, Bathampton and Devizes

-Momentum had been lost—but a lot of money spent—since the original passage of the WS&WR Act in 1845, but there was no alternative to pressing on: the LSWR now had Weymouth in its sights via the Southampton and Dorchester Railway, and it was important to the GWR to secure primacy there.
+Momentum had been lost—but a lot of money spent—since the original passage of the Wilts, Somerset and Weymouth Railway (Amendment) Act 1846 (9 & 10 Vict. c. cccxiii), but there was no alternative to pressing on: the LSWR now had Weymouth in its sights via the Southampton and Dorchester Railway, and it was important to the GWR to secure primacy there.
 The long onward route from Frome to Weymouth now seemed unattractive.
 In anticipation of the arrival of railways in their town, the Borough of Weymouth changed from local solar time to railway time on 1 January 1852, a move that was rather premature.
 At last the mineral branch from Frome to Radstock, just over 8 miles long, was opened on 14 November 1854.